AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/storefront/unable-to-save-contact-as-a-url-key.md

 ## Solution

-You cannot use the term *contact* in your URL key, however you can use the term *contact* combined with another letter or number (For example, *contact1* and *contact2*).
+You cannot use the term *contact* as your URL key, however you can use the term *contact* combined with another letter or number (For example, *contact1* and *contact2*).
 Although the term does not have to be *contact+&lt;another number or letter&gt;*, the term could be any string as long as the length does not exceed 255 characters.

 Perform the following steps: